ryan-wong/personal-notes/tarotcards.md

 - travel to happy occation
 - stay well grounded

+###Reversed
+- temporary work or home, leaving job, haven't settled, lack commitment

 ##5
 - family fighting, business dispute if lots of pentacles, big fights, not going win if justice/emperor coming in
 - watch your words
+- fighting with no obvious purpose
+- group activity will be in conflict now
+- scatter your energy , too stretched

+###Reversed
+- common ground can be found
+- physically change (enviroments)
+- after struggle comes cohesion and cooperation
+- leaving behind period of scattered energy

 ##6
 - strong willed, bit rushy, gotta keep up, matter being settled through diplomacy
 - coming fast
+- success in your plans

+###Reversed
+- lack success in plans, find new focus

 ##7
 - keep things at bay, listen, mental and strength is needed for a good 7 month
 - dont do new thing right now especially if 6pentacles
 - lots of obstacles

+#Reversed
+- too many obstacles for you, need to remain stable, grounded

 ##8
 - flying in air, fast moving energy, future message, see card coming next, cant make river go faster by tugging at it
 - watch future unfold especially if follow by page of wand
 - next card really important future mesage
+- dream of freedom

+###Reversed
+- some delays in your plans and travel but not enough to reduce enjoyment

 ##9
 - will not change, will repeat the past, new wand of future or energy but the same
+- move forward slowly

+###Reversed
+- too critical of past mistakes
+- need holiday

 ##10
 - see alot of burden to see it through, too much stress, but balance better, dont carry all of it, doing too much things especially if 5cups
+- if you want job done, do it yourself
+- i can do this it will be easy it won't take long

+###Reversed
+- chance of success is slim

 ##King
 - full of ideas, passion, manifesting it, stir fair